 The security level of your industrial shredder will depend on the kind of information contained in the paper that you want to shred.
 It determines how thoroughly the paper is cut.
-There are three basic cut styles: strip-cut, cross-cut, and micro-cut.
+There are three basic shredder cut types: strip-cut, cross-cut, and micro-cut.

 7 DIN 66399 standards determine the security level of a paper shredder, with classes ranging from P-1 to P-7.
 Class P-1 is the lowest security level, suitable for general documents.
 P-7 is designed for data demanding the highest security.

-The strip-cut is the most common shredder cut-type present in the market.
+The strip-cut is the most common paper shredder cut type present on the market.
 It cuts the paper into approximately 40 thin strips, which can be easily reassembled and decoded.
 P-1 and P-2 DIN 66399 classes utilize this cut.

 - P-1: Uses the basic cut style, with the paper shredder cutting the pieces into strips that are one-fourth of an inch wide.
 This is the lowest security level and is suitable for paper with general information and advertisement.